MP Estate Planning UK

 When is a Deed of Variation Used?

-• Redirecting inheritance to a beneficiary who has been left out of the original will.
+• Redirecting inheritance to a family member who was left out of the original will — perhaps a grandchild born after the will was written.

 Eligibility Criteria for Making Changes